Kingwood Child Custody Attorney

-The courts in Texas encourage spouses to work through child custody plans together using a mediator.
-At the Law Office of Bryan Fagan, PLLC, the firm can provide you with a trustworthy and helpful mediator.
-In mediation, you and your spouse will sit down and calmly work out a custody plan that works best for both of you and one that helps the children.
-The judge normally adopts the parents’ plan unless it is not in the best interests of the child.
-This can help keep your children out of court and maintain a calm atmosphere in the home.
+Texas courts encourage spouses to collaboratively devise child custody plans using a mediator.
+At Bryan Fagan’s Law Office, PLLC, the firm can provide a reliable and helpful mediator.
+In mediation, you and your spouse will sit down and calmly devise a custody plan that is beneficial for both of you and the children.
+The judge typically adopts the parents’ plan unless it is not in the child’s best interests.
+This can help keep your children out of court and maintain a tranquil atmosphere at home.

-Regardless of how complicated matters may seem, the team does everything in their power to help clients reach favorable results.
-Clients always work directly with our Houston child custody attorneys, and the team always strives to go above and beyond what is expected of them.
+No matter how complex matters may appear, the team does everything within their power to help clients achieve favorable outcomes.
+Clients always work directly with our Kingwood child custody lawyers, and the team consistently aims to exceed expectations.

 You Might Also Be Interested In: